brianpursley/Npgmq/README.md

 ## Database Connection

-Npgmq uses Npgsql internally to connect to the database.
+Npgmq uses [Npgsql](https://www.npgsql.org/) internally to connect to the database.

-The connection string passed to the `NpgmqClient` constructor should be an [Npgsql connection string](https://www.npgsql.org/doc/connection-string-parameters.html).
+### Using a Connection String

+If you pass an [Npgsql connection string](https://www.npgsql.org/doc/connection-string-parameters.html) to the `NpgmqClient` constructor, it will use this connection string to create an [`NpgsqlConnection`](https://www.npgsql.org/doc/api/Npgsql.NpgsqlConnection.html) object internally, and the connection lifetime will be managed by NpgmqClient.

+### Using a Connection Object

+If you pass an [`NpgsqlConnection`](https://www.npgsql.org/doc/api/Npgsql.NpgsqlConnection.html) object to the `NpgmqClient` constructor, it will use this connection instead of creating its own.